singaround/songbook/songs/dance-to-your-daddy.md

 templateKey: song
 title: Dance to your Daddy

-published: false
+published: true
-wordsBy: Traditional (Roud 2439)
+wordsBy: Traditional (Roud 2439) / Auntie Shanty Crew
 tuneBy: Traditional
-chorusLine: Dance to your Daddy, my little laddie
+chorusLine: Dance to your Daddy, sing to your Mummy
 songLine: You shall have a fishie, you shall have a fin
 tags:
   - song